Fine tuning SMLs

 0]}

-As we can see, we have a dictionary with the input_ids and the attention_mask, if we pass it to the model we obtain this
+As we can see, we have a dictionary with the input_ids and the attention_mask.
+If we pass it to the model, we get this

 import torch